How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 - You operate an ecommerce business subject to Danish VAT rules

-Even if your turnover is below the threshold, voluntary VAT registration is possible and often beneficial for startups and freelancers who want to reclaim VAT on business expenses.
+Even below the threshold, voluntary VAT registration is possible and may help startups and freelancers reclaim VAT on business expenses.

 CVR Number vs VAT Number in Denmark

-Many entrepreneurs confuse the Danish business registration numbers.
+Many entrepreneurs confuse Danish registration numbers.
 Here is the difference:

 | Term | Meaning | Purpose |